City Comparison

 Frequently Asked Questions

-Is Baltimore or Washington more affordable?
+Is Baltimore or Washington DC more affordable?

-Is Baltimore or Washington better for families?
+Is Baltimore or Washington DC better for families?

 Both cities are popular with families.
 Baltimore is a waterfront city with a rich cultural identity, world-class healthcare institutions, and diverse neighborhoods.
 Washington, D. The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.

 Market data verified by smover using real transaction records.
 School data from Virginia DOE, Maryland MSDE, and DC OSSE public reports.
 Property tax rates from Virginia Dept. of Taxation (2024).
 Walkability scores from Walk Score (2024).
 Crime data from FBI UCR and Virginia State Police (2023).
 Commute times are approximate rush-hour estimates.
-Updated March 2026.
+Updated May 2026.